Northern Pacific Railway: Settlement

-The NP used its federal land grants as security to borrow money to build its system.
-The federal government kept every other section of land, and gave it away free to homesteaders.
+The N.P. used its federal land grants as security to borrow money to build its system.
+The federal government kept every other alternate section of land, and gave it away free to native and immigrant homesteaders / farmers under the Homestead Act of 1862.
 At first the railroad sold much of its holdings at low prices to land speculators in order to realize quick cash profits, and also to eliminate sizable annual tax bills.
-By 1905 the railroad company's land policies changed, after it was judged a costly mistake to have sold much of the land at wholesale prices.
-With better railroad service and improved methods of farming the Northern Pacific easily sold what had been heretofore "worthless" land directly to farmers at good prices.
-By 1910 the railroad's holdings in North Dakota had been greatly reduced.
+By 1905, the railroad company's land policies changed, after it was judged a costly mistake to have sold much of the land at wholesale prices.
+With better railroad service and improved more educated and scientific methods of farming and soil conservation in future decades in the special unique conditions on the Great Plains.
+The Northern Pacific then easily sold what had been heretofore termed "worthless" land directly to farmers at good prices.
+By 1910 the railroad's holdings in the new state of North Dakota had been greatly reduced.